utsavs22/Campus_Navigation/README.md

 and places we can go.
 2.GPS Mode-Fetches the latitudes and longitudes of the location of the user and using calculations written in C# scripts, accurately tells the places as the user reaches them.

-This project won my team the first prize in the NMIT Hackathon.
+This project won me the first prize in the NMIT Hackathon.